Is a Correction Looming Ahead for Nano Dimension Ltd. (NNDM)

-Nano Dimension Ltd. (NASDAQ:NNDM) went up by 6.45% from its latest closing price compared to the recent 1-year high of $7.97.
-The company’s stock price has collected 12.16% of gains in the last five trading sessions.
-Press Release reported on 12/06/20 that Nano Dimension Prices $180 Million Registered Direct Offering
+Nano Dimension Ltd. (NASDAQ:NNDM) went up by 8.31% from its latest closing price compared to the recent 1-year high of $7.97.
+The company’s stock price has collected -0.30% of loss in the last five trading sessions.
+Press Release reported on 12/09/20 that NANO DIMENSION CLOSES $180 MILLION REGISTERED DIRECT OFFERING

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.